Opportunities

 • Hoover Institution: The Stanford-based Hoover Institution runs a program in D.C.
 It accepts full and part-time interns for a 10-week period.
 Interns assist DC director, scholars, and staff with special projects, attend and report on briefings on Capitol Hill and other think tanks, and more.

 • Hoover Institution Summer Policy Boot Camp: The Hoover Institution’s Summer Policy Boot Camp (HISPBC) is an intensive, one week residential immersion program in the essentials of today’s national and international United States policy.
 The program is intended to instruct college students and recent graduates on the economic, political, and social aspects of United States public policy.
 The goal is to teach students how to think critically about public policy formulation and its results.
-The program is funded, except for travel, and program dates for 2023 are August 13-17.
-Application deadline is March 1.
+The program is funded, except for travel, program dates on website.

 • Hudson Institute: This internship is based at the Hudson Institute.
 Interns work a minimum of 15 hours a week in an unpaid capacity with expert researchers in areas ranging from National Security Studies to Food Policy and Political Theory.
 Deadline is rolling.